 I recently read a blog which discussed the relationship challenges with “Leaving Mormonism”.
 In an effort to shed some light from someone who’s been on both sides of those relationships, I’d thought I’d share my thoughts on the same subject.

-I have been blessed, in my callings in the LDS church, to serve the young men and women, I have had the opportunity and privilege to discuss crises of faith with some of them.
+I have been blessed, in my callings in the LDS church, to often serve with the young men and women.
+I have had the opportunity and privilege to discuss crises of faith with some of them.
 I can honestly say that the experience has often increased my testimony of the Gospel of Jesus Christ greatly, but has seemingly done little for those having the crisis.
 Perhaps counseling is not my finest skill set.

 These opportunities have afforded me the ability to watch those relationships change as some individuals have left the church and gone on to pursue other interests.
 The changes in those relationships are much the same that any relationship would change as interests and beliefs begin to diverge.

 I will begin by discussing my time as a golfer.
 I began playing golf when I was 7 years old on an old cow pasture in Chrisney, Indiana.
 My Dad was serving in Vietnam, so the rest of our family went to live with my grandparents.
 On summer days, my older brother and I would play golf all day long.
 I grew to love the game for a myriad of reasons.